agentlang-ai/agentlang-docs/docs/language/reference/business-logic/dataflow-patterns.md

  1. a literal or a sequence of literals
  2. a path to a local instance, attribute or alias

-`type-or-predicate` must be either the name of a Agentlang type or a single-argument function.
+`type-or-predicate` must be either the name of an Agentlang type or a single-argument function.
 If it's a type-name, the value returned by `f` should be an instance of the same type.
 If it's a function, it should return `true` for the value returned by `f`.
 Otherwise, `:eval` will terminate the dataflow, by returning an error.

 **Example**